paugier/czi-joint-python-accelerators-project/proposal_details/landscape_analysis.md

+# Landscape analysis

-A particularity of the Joint Python Accelerators project is to gather different Python accelerators for better interoperability and compatibility in particular with the Transonic package, which allows one code to be run with different accelerators.
+A particularity of the Joint Python Accelerators project is to gather different Python accelerators for better interoperability and compatibility in particular using the Transonic package, which allows one code to be run with different accelerators.
 We are not aware of other projects similar to Transonic and the Joint Python Accelerators project.